-ACTIVITY 2010-4: ALLOCATION PROJECT-BASED VOUCHERS TO SCCHA-OWNED PROJECTS WITHOUT COMPETITION.
+ACTIVITY 2010-4: ALLOCATING PROJECT-BASED VOUCHERS TO SCCHA-OWNED PROJECTS WITHOUT COMPETITION.

-This activity allows SCCHA to select SCCHA-owned housing sites for project-based assistance without a competitive process, saving staff time through labor hours and increased costs associated with the competitive process.
+This activity, implemented in FY2010, allows SCCHA to select SCCHA-owned housing sites for project-based assistance without a competitive process, saving staff time through labor hours and increased costs associated with the competitive process.
 With the closing of Activity 2009-10 (Selection of SCCHA-owned public housing projects for PBV without competition) in FY2015, SCCHA will utilize this activity as needed in the future.